magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8524 -->

 *  Magento now uses the page title that is set in the layout file as the browser page title for the Customer Account Edit file.
-Previously, the  `Magento\Customer\Controller\Account\Edit` controller action enforces the page title value to `Account Information`.
+Previously, the `Magento\Customer\Controller\Account\Edit` controller action enforced the page title value to `Account Information`.
 [GitHub-30724](https://github.com/magento/magento2/issues/30724)

 <!--- ENGCOM-8896 8826-->